 It is always advisable to use a good conditioner after the shampooing process to bring back the balance of moisture in your hair.
 But going for a shampoo that already contains moisturizing oils and conditioning polymers gets your hair the best hydration possible.
 These additives are what alleviates the dryness that is often attributed to the shampooing process.

 When choosing a good conditioning shampoo, look for ingredients like dimethicone, panthenol, silicone, and glycerin because they are moisturizing and reduces hair friction, thereby neutralizing static and frizz.
-Plant-based derivatives such as coconut oil, argan, tea tree oil among many others have healing benefits for damaged hair and irritated scalp that comes with exposure to hard water.
+Plant-based derivatives such as coconut oil, argan, tea tree oil among many others have healing benefits for damaged hair and irritated scalp that come with exposure to hard water.
 Additionally, these conditioning oils are what also feeds hair with nourishment for stronger and healthier growth.